 When you buy an actively managed mutual fund, what you are really buying is the manager.
 But because managers change frequently, most published fund ratings don't consider who is behind the numbers.
-Our proprietary Manager Ranking System solves this problem by identifying the managers who have added the most value over time, while adjusting for differences in fund objectives and benchmarks.
+Our in-house research solves this problem by identifying the managers who have added the most value over time, while adjusting for differences in fund objectives and benchmarks.
 But that's not enough.
 So we take the time to get to know our managers intimately: Their biases, their strengths, their weakness and their preferred market conditions.

 You Deserve a Fortune Builder—Not a Fortune TellerTM

 You have to be in the market to earn market returns.
 Wealth is created by time in the market—not market timing.
 The reason market timing has not worked historically is that it is all but impossible to catch every good day while avoiding only the bad ones.
 We believe that markets invariably reward patience and prudence and that there will always be opportunities for long-term investors.

 Costs do matter.
 We look carefully at expense ratios first, but then we also look for hidden fees, like transaction costs at a high turnover fund.
 They don't show up in the stated expense ratio, but they do come right out of returns.